-Business and financial information about the Company is confidential and should not be discussed unless it has already been reported to the public.
+No one wants the amount of his or her deposits, checks, overdrafts, returned checks or loans improperly disclosed.
+Likewise, business and financial information about the Company is confidential and should not be discussed unless it has already been reported to the public.
 The Company's policies and relationships are also considered confidential.
-Divulging information about a customer's business, about the Company's corporate and financial business or about the Company's policies and relationships, in any way, would be cause for termination.
+Divulging information about a customer's business, about the Company's corporate and financial business or about the Company's policies and relationships, in any way, will be cause for the Associate's removal.
 These prohibitions continue following the termination of employment.

-Confidential information about the Company and its clients and suppliers must be used solely for banking purposes and not as a basis for furthering a private interest or as a means of making a profit.
+Confidential information about the Company and its clients and suppliers is to be used solely for banking purposes and not as a basis for furthering a private interest or as a means of making a profit.